Market Me First - The Positive Career and Work Action Plan Market Yourself | Make Money | Be Happy

 Never Cold Call has the same philosophy as Marketing Me.
 Where portable people like us use Web 2.0 technology to market ourselves, Frank advocates using the same technology to increase sales leads and sales.

 Remember, we are all in sales.
-If you are not part of the process you WILL be part of the exit process.
+If you are not part of the money process you WILL be part of the exit process.
 Everyone is a sales person sometime.

 Tuesday